West Virginia University: Establishment

 WVU was required to have a Cadet Corps under the terms of the Morrill Act of 1862, which allowed for the creation of land-grant colleges.
 The United States Department of War—a predecessor of the U.S. Department of Defense—offered military equipment to the university at no charge, forming the basis of the school's Military Tactics department.
 The heavy military influence led to opposition of female enrollment that lasted through the first decade of the university.
 The trend changed in 1889 when ten women were allowed to enroll and seek degrees at the university.
-In June 1891, Harriet Lyon became the first woman to receive a degree from West Virginia University, finishing first in the class ahead of all male students.
+In June 1891, Harriet Lyon became the first (white) woman to receive a degree from West Virginia University, finishing first in the class ahead of all male students.
 Lyon's academic success supported the acceptance of women in the university as students and educators.

 During the university's early years, daily chapel services and roll call for all students were mandatory, limiting time for student recreation.
 Following the removal of these obligations, students became active in extracurricular activities and established many of the school's first athletic and student organizations.
 The first edition of the student newspaper known as the Athenaeum, now The Daily Athenaeum, was published in 1887, and the West Virginia Law Review became the fourth-oldest law review in the United States when it was founded in 1894.
+In 1897, E. Eva Hubbard (1858–1947) became the first head of WVU's new Department of Art.
+Of Hubbard's students was renowned Modernist Blanche Lazzell.
 Phi Kappa Psi was the first fraternity on campus, founded May 23, 1890, while Kappa Delta, the first sorority at WVU, was established in 1899.
 The first football team was formed in 1891, and the first basketball team appeared in 1903.